Falkland Islands Philatelic Study Group Online

 2016 Upland Goose (Vol. XXV No.1) gave a listing in the Under the Magnifying Glass article of N.1 and N.2 New Island cancellation

 dates.
 A checklist of dates is given here.
-This listing is the one from the article, any updates will result in a new listing
+This listing is updated as of September 2017.

 click here to download New Island canceller dates listing